Overview

 Shopping

-Shu Brocade and Embroidery
+Shu Brocade and Embroideryg

 The Chinese character Shu means silkworm breeding and mulberry growing.
 As early as the Tang Dynasty (618-907), Shu brocade was exported overseas to Japan and as far as Persia and in the period of the Three Kingdoms (220-280).
 It was a financial resource for the military.
 Shu Brocade features various colors and a unique technique for extracting colors from plants.
 Several hundred designs are used by the minority nationalities in southwest China.
 Silk-woven, but durable, the brocade has a soft feel.